 Marry an East Austin steakhouse (inviting patio, extensive beer list, persistent smell of hickory in the air) with Asian influence (lemongrass, kimchi, miso-yuzu) and get Loro.
-The pared-down yet hard to choose from menu includes veggies, meats, sandwiches, and rice, all imbued with a unique blend of smokehouse-Asian flavor.

 A starlit patio sets the communal and relaxed vibe at Half Step’s refreshing cocktail lounge.
 Serving up a small menu of choice mixed drinks (with their signature square ice cubes), craft beers, and wines, Half Step is always perfect for a casual night out.

 A Pacific Asian cocktail bar that welcomes you with a floral mural and wicker bar stools.

 She's Not Here